wpgp/wpgpDownloadPy/README.md

 # Description   -> Desription of the Covariate
 # Path          -> Ftp Path

-# You can filter the products, focusing only in the products you are instrested:
+# You can filter the products, focusing only on the products in which you are interested:
 from wplib.utils.wpcsv import Product products = Product('IRQ')
 # as before but this time only list products that contain the word 'night' in their description: